5 Ways to Communicate as a Trusted Leader

 An article in Wired magazine characterized Microsoft CEO Satya Nadella’s leadership style as starkly different from either Bill Gates or Steve Ballmer.

-Since becoming CEO five years ago, Nadella has turned Microsoft around and made the company “cool again” as Nadella was named to Time’s 100 Most Influential People of 2018.
+Since becoming CEO in 2014, Nadella has turned Microsoft around and made the company “cool again” as Nadella was named to Time’s 100 Most Influential People of 2018.

 Nadella says that his “clarity of vision and empathetic listening style trace their roots to a formative personal event.”